Annual Programs and Events

 Intellectual Property Workshop: Taking Charge of Your Intellectual Property

-An orientation for graduate students to learn about their rights and responsibilities regarding intellectual property and copyright.
-Visit our website for more info.
+The intellectual property workshop is designed for graduate students to learn about their rights and responsibilities regarding intellectual property and copyright.

 Thesis/Dissertation Formatting Workshops

-There are many opportunities to learn about formatting your thesis or dissertation.
-See the available times below.
-More information about formatting can be found here.
+There are many workshop opportunities to learn about formatting your thesis or dissertation.
+For more details regarding formatting your thesis or dissertation, please visit here.
+You will find guidelines and templates.

 International Student Support Group